On Using Hamiltonian Monte Carlo Sampling for Reinforcement Learning Problems in High-dimension: Introduction

-It has been observed that formulating planning and control tasks in a variety of dynamical systems such as video games (Atari games), classical control problems (simple pendulum, cart pole and double integrator) and adaptive sampling (ocean sampling, environmental monitoring) as $Q$-Learning problems leads to low-rank structures in the $Q$ matrix \citep{ong2015value,Yang2020Harnessing,shah2020sample}.
-Since these systems naturally consist of a large number of states, efficient exploitation of low rank structure of the $Q$ matrix can potentially lead to significant reduction in computational complexity and improved performance.
-However, when the state space is high-dimensional and further, the state transition is probabilistic, high computational complexity associated with calculating the expected $Q$ values of next states renders existing $Q$-Learning methods impractical.
+In this work, we introduce \textit{Hamiltonian $Q$-Learning} to answer this question.
+We show that Hamiltonian $Q$-Learning can infer optimal policies even when it calculates the expected $Q$ values using HMC samples instead of IID samples.
+Now, even though HMC samples overcome the challenges associated with drawing IID samples in high-dimensions, a large number of samples is still needed to learn the $Q$ function because high-dimensional spaces often lead to a large number of state-action pairs.
+We address this issue by leveraging matrix completion techniques.
+It has been observed that formulating planning and control tasks in a variety of problems, such as video games (e.g., Atari games) and classical control problems (e.g., simple pendulum, cart pole) as $Q$-Learning problems leads to low-rank structures in the $Q$ matrix associated with the problem \cite{ong2015value,Yang2020Harnessing,shah2020sample}.
+Since these systems naturally consist of a large number of states, exploiting the low-rank structure in the $Q$ matrix in an informed way can enable further reduction in the computational complexity. \textit{Hamiltonian $Q$-Learning} uses matrix completion to reconstruct the $Q$ matrix from a small subset of expected $Q$ values making it data-efficient.

-A potential solution for this problem lies in approximating the expectation of $Q$ values of next states with the sample mean of $Q$ values over a subset of next states.
-A natural way to select a subset of next states is by drawing IID samples from the transition probability distribution.
-However, this straight forward approach becomes challenging when the state transition probability distribution is high-dimensional and is known only up to a constant.
-We address this problem by using Hamilton Monte Carlo (HMC) to sample next states; HMC draws samples by integrating a Hamiltonian dynamics governed by the transition probability \citep{neal2011mcmc}.
-We improve the data efficiency further by using matrix completion methods to exploit the low rank structure of a $Q$ matrix.